karlpokus/query-all-the-things/README.md

 # query-all-the-things
 One query for all the code snippets - featuring gists and google as default fallback.
+A work in progress.

 # usage
 ```bash